Tiwarim386/Automatic_Retractable_Roof_IOT_Project/README.md

 5. The user was provided an Blynk app with two functionalities- Close roof/ Open roof.
 It allowed to user to control the roof while being far away.

-6. When the user is near he can manually close/open the roof irrespective of rain sensor values using WIFI
+6. When the user is near he can manually close/open the roof irrespective of rain sensor values using WiFi